marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 *   `Thüringen`.

 Note that the vacation schedules are retrieved from the web site [www.mehr-schulferien.de](https://www.mehr-schulferien.de).
-The author cannot be held responsible for incorrect schedules.
+The author of `LittleBrother` cannot be held responsible for incorrect schedules.

 ### Associating Devices with Users

 In addition to the hosts which are scanned for logins of the monitored users `LittleBrother` can be configured to also scan the activity on other devices, e.g. game consoles or smart phones.
-The assumption is that there is activity on one of these devices when they respond to a [ping](https://en.wikipedia.org/wiki/Ping_(networking_utility).
+The assumption is that there is activity on one of these devices when they respond to a [ping](https://searchnetworking.techtarget.com/definition/ping).
 Of course, this is a simplification but it may work in some cases.
 Please, consider the inherent restrictions:

 *   The fact that a ping is received just means that the device is "on".
 However, there may not be any activity on it.